fleeforezz/Fleeforezz/README.md

  >
 > 🏆 7 Contributions in the Year 2025
  >
-> 🚫 Not Opted to Hire
+> 🚫 Ready for work
  >
 > 📜 20 Public Repositories
  >